fayaz55/Projects/Project/README.md

 ## Introduction

-This is a simple Bank Account Application Project created for one of my computer engineering courses at Ryerson University.
+This is a Bank Account Application Project created for one of my computer engineering courses at Ryerson University.
 The problem statement is described below: